whyliuxing/reverse-engineering-journal/README.md

   + x to show cross-references

 ## *Windows OS (4/1/2017)*
+* __SEH (Structured Exception Handler)__: 32-bit Windows' mechanism for handling exceptions
+  * SEH chain is a list of exception handlers within a thread
+  * Each handler can choose to handle the exception or pass to the next one.
+If the exception made it to the last handler, it is an unhandled exception
+  * FS segment register points to the Thread Environment Block (TEB).
+The first element of TEB is a pointer to the SEH chain
+  * SEH chains is a linked list of data structures called EXCEPTION_REGISTRATION records
+  * struct _EXCEPTION_REGISTRATION {
+  DWORD prev;
+  DWORD handler;
+  };
+  * To add our own exception handler:
+    + push handler
+    + push fs:[0]
+    + mov fs:[0], esp
 * __Handles__: like pointers in that they refer to an object.
 It is an abstraction that hides a real memory address from the API user, allowing the system to reorganize physical memory transparently to the program
 * __Windows Registry (hierarchical database of information)__: used to store OS and program configuration information.
 Nearly all Windows configuration information is stored in the registry, including networking, driver, startup, user account, and other information
   + The registry is divided into five top-level sections called root keys